-- 28. Under this model, all leases are treated as executory contracts.
+29. Under this model, all leases are treated as executory contracts.
 This model is based upon the premise that the lessee's right to use the machinery is conditional upon making payments under the lease.
 Similarly, the lessee's obligation to make payments is assumed to be conditional upon the lessor granting the lessee quiet enjoyment of the machinery throughout the lease term.
-The executory contract model is also supported by those who argue that the lessee's right to use the asset should be presented net of its obligation to pay for that right. - 29.
-Consequently, the lessee recognises no assets or liabilities in respect of the lease contact.
+The executory contract model is also supported by those who argue that the lessee's right to use the asset should be presented net of its obligation to pay for that right.

+- 30. Consequently, the lessee recognises no assets or liabilities in respect of the lease contact.
 However, the lessee's rights and obligations under this model are disclosed in the financial statements.
-The executory contract model is therefore very similar to the operating lease model used in current accounting standards. - 30.
-The lessor recognises a physical asset in respect of the machinery.
+The executory contract model is therefore very similar to the operating lease model used in current accounting standards. - 31.
+Similarly, the lessor does not recognise assets or liabilities in respect of the lease contract.
+However, the lessor continues to recognise a physical asset in respect of the machinery.

-Analysis of model
+Analysis of executory contract model

-- 31. This model relies upon the argument that the lessee's right to use the machinery is a conditional right.
+- 32. This model relies upon the argument that the lessee's right to use the machinery is a conditional right.
 That is, the right is conditional upon the lessee making payments under the lease.
-The lessee's obligation to make payments under the lease is viewed as a stand-ready obligation that is conditional upon the lessor's continued delivery of the right to use the asset.
-Unless the lessee continues to deliver the right to use the asset, the lessee has no obligation to pay for that right of use. - 32.
-However, the staff believes that under a non-cancellable lease the right to use the machinery and the obligation to pay for its use should be considered to be unconditional once the machinery has been delivered to the lessee.
-Under a non-cancellable lease, the lessee has no contractual right to return the machinery to the lessor and stop making payments.
-Consequently, the lessee's obligation to make payments under a non-cancellable operating lease is very similar to a borrowing. - 33.
+The lessee's obligation to make payments under the lease is viewed as conditional upon the lessor's continued delivery of the right to use the asset.
+Unless the lessee continues to deliver the right to use the asset, the lessee has no obligation to pay for that right of use. - 33.
+However, the staff have tentatively concluded that under a non-cancellable lease the right to use the machinery and the obligation to pay for its use are unconditional once the machinery has been delivered to the lessee.
+Under a noncancellable lease, the lessee has no contractual right to return the machinery to the lessor and stop making payments.
+Consequently, the lessee's obligation to make payments under a non-cancellable operating lease is very similar to a borrowing. - 34.
 Upon entering into a non-cancellable lease contract, the lessee obtains a valuable right-the right to use the leased item for the lease term.
 The lessor has no right to demand the return of the leased item during the lease term.
-As discussed in paper 5 the staff believe that the lessee's right to use the machinery meets the definition of an asset.
+As discussed in paper 12A/2 the staff have tentatively concluded that the lessee's right to use the machinery meets the definition of an asset.
 If this right is not reflected in the financial statements, the rights of the lessee will be understated.

-- 34. The executory contract model does not reflect the fact that the lessor has exchanged some of its rights over the physical asset for a right to receive cash from the lessee. - 35.
-The staff believe that the executory contract model fails to recognise significant assets and liabilities of the lessee.
+- 35. The executory contract model does not reflect the fact that the lessor has in effect exchanged the right to use the physical asset for a period of time for a right to receive cash from the lessee. - 36.
+The staff have tentatively concluded that the executory contract model fails to recognise significant assets and liabilities of the lessee.
 That is, it fails to recognise the lessee's right to use the leased item and its obligation to pay for that right.
-In addition, the executory contract model misrepresents the assets of the lessor, in that it fails to recognise that the lessor has exchanged some of its rights over the physical asset for a contractual right to receive cash.
-Consequently, the staff do not recommend further consideration of this model.
+In addition, the executory contract model misrepresents the assets of the lessor, in that it fails to recognise that the lessor has in effect exchanged some of its rights over the physical asset for a contractual right to receive cash.